Is your IRS debt over 10 years old?

-The IRS has 10 years to collect outstanding tax liabilities, from the date assessed.
-The 10 year mark is calculated from the day a tax liability has been finalized.
+The Internal Revenue Service has 10 years to collect outstanding tax liabilities, from the date assessed.
+The 10-year mark is calculated from the day a tax liability has been finalized.
 A tax liability can be finalized in a number of ways.
 It could be a balance due on a tax return, an assessment from an audit, or a proposed assessment that has become final.
-From that day, the IRS has 10 years to collect the full amount, plus any penalties and interest.
-If the IRS doesn’t collect the full amount in the 10 year period, then they must cease collecting on the remaining balance, since the statute of limitations has expired.
+From that day, the Internal Revenue Service has 10 years to collect the full amount, plus any penalties and interest.
+If the Internal Revenue Service doesn’t collect the full amount in the 10 year period, then they must cease collecting on the remaining balance, since the statute of limitations has expired.

-Most taxpayers and even some tax professionals are unaware of the fact that the IRS must collect a tax debt within 10 years.
+Most taxpayers and even some tax professionals are unaware of the fact that the Internal Revenue Service must collect a tax debt within 10 years.
 The 10 year period isn’t based upon the year for which the taxes are due but rather the date the liability was actually assessed.

-- If the taxpayer agrees in writing to allow the IRS more time to collect the tax by signing a waiver
+- If the taxpayer agrees in writing to allow the Internal Revenue Service more time to collect the tax by signing a waiver

 - If the taxpayer files for Bankruptcy during the 10 year period